 - ART initiation is indicated if CD4 is ≤500 cells/mm3.

 FACT: Criteria for ART (antiretroviral therapy or anti-HIV drugs) initiation has evolved significantly over the years.
-As per previous guidelines ART was initiated when CD4 (T helper white blood cells of our immune system) declined to certain levels e.g., <500 cells/mm3, or with a certain clinical stage of the disease.
-Basis current WHO recommendations, India has adopted the test-and-treat policy in 2017 regardless of clinical stage or CD4 count as evidence suggests that early ART initiation versus waiting for the CD4 count to decline to certain levels was associated with reduced morbidity, mortality, and HIV transmission.
+As per previous guidelines, ART was initiated when CD4 (T helper white blood cells of our immune system) declined to certain levels e.g., <500 cells/mm3, or with a certain clinical stage of the disease.
+Based on current WHO recommendations, India has adopted the test-and-treat policy in 2017 regardless of clinical stage or CD4 count as evidence suggests that early ART initiation versus waiting for the CD4 count to decline to certain levels was associated with reduced morbidity, mortality, and HIV transmission.

 - ART initiation is preferred and deferred as per age and population

-FACT: All persons diagnosed with HIV infection are eligible for ART initiation regardless of CD4 count or WHO Clinical Staging, any age (Adults-Adolescents-Children), or any population (Pregnant/Migrant/others).
+FACT: All persons diagnosed with HIV infection are eligible for ART initiation regardless of CD4 count or WHO Clinical Staging, any age (Adults, Adolescents, Children), or any population (Pregnant/Migrant/others).

 - In India currently, the HIV burden is negligible